What Should I Do After Having A Car Accident?

 Should there be a dispute over who caused the accident, an expert can be retained by your expert by reviewing the photographs to determine how the collision occurred.

-Also, photographing the vehicles may be the best evidence of the impact’s severity and your injuries.
+Also, photographing the vehicles may be the best evidence of the severity of the impact and your injuries.

 More reasons for taking photos:

-- Just because you suffered no visible injuries from the accident, which is typical in internal injury cases, without pictures, the other driver’s insurance company may argue that the collision was not hard enough to cause internal injuries.
+- Just because you suffered no visible injuries from the accident—a typical scenario in internal injury cases—without pictures, the other driver’s insurance company may argue that the collision was not hard enough to cause internal injuries.

-- It is not usual to see a car involved in the same accident not sustain significant damage while another shows signs of crushing-type damage.
+- It is not usual for a car involved in the same accident to sustain no significant car damage while another vehicle in the same accident shows signs of major damage.

 - Photographs showing the nature of the damage to the vehicles involved can help establish your case.